angular/angular/aio/content/guide/architecture.md

 ## Services and dependency injection

 For data or logic that isn't associated with a specific view, and that you want to share across components, you create a *service* class.
 A service class definition is immediately preceded by the `@Injectable()` decorator.
-The decorator provides the metadata that allows your service to be *injected* into client components as a dependency.
+The decorator provides the metadata that allows other providers to be **injected** as dependencies into your class.

  *Dependency injection* (DI) lets you keep your component classes lean and efficient.
 They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.